nitad54448/win10-installer-yappari/README.md

 For TRDL and Constrained LM, the fit is constrained to certain intervals.
 For example, resistors are limited to the range of 1 mOhm to 1 GOhm, capacitors are between 10^-4 and 10^-14, and so on.
 It is recommended to start with TRDL and then make a final fit with the standard (unconstrained) LM method.

-### Weight
-This command selects the weight used for fitting, there are four possibilities:
-Z
-Zr
-Zi
-Equal

 ### Action

 This regroups a number of small functions that you can select :